 2. Information sessions

-The NZC Consortium will schedule a series of information sessions to support and guide cities in developing their pilot activities' ideas and putting together a proposal for the relevant Call.
-These information sessions will broadly cover:
+With the launch of this guidebook the NZC Consortium have also scheduled a series of information sessions to support and guide cities in developing their pilot activities' ideas and putting together a proposal.
+The information sessions will cover: